alexsasharegan/gophx-db/README.md

 channel acting as the transaction queue.
 This means the data store is owned by a single go routine, and all operations are performed synchronously.

-The transaction queue pipes transactions, which are a list of commands.
-A command is one of GET, SET, or DEL, and the data structure contains its Type, Key, Value, and Result.
+The transaction queue pipes transactions, which are a list of commands and a return channel, to the DB routine.
+A command is one of GET, SET, or DEL, and the data structure contains its Type, Key, and Value.
 These transactions use value semantics to avoid escape analysis as data is moved across go routines--this cuts down on the amount of allocations performed while dispatching transactions of commands.

+The idea is to create a unidirectional data flow between a connected client parsing and sending transactions to the DB, and the DB sending results back on the transaction's channel.
+Furthermore, whether sending a single command or multiple grouped in a transaction, they are all processed as if part of a transaction.
+Transactions are essentially first-class by always sending commands grouped in a slice.

+**NOTE:** I started out parsing tcp communications into strings, but found that I couldn't avoid an allocation in the `bufio.Scanner` call to `Text`.
+I switched to leveraging `[]byte` after finding that `scanner.Bytes()` does not trigger an allocation.
+I also started by communicating results from the DB back to the client connection go routine via a callback closure.
+I tested switching this to a channel, and was surprised to see a roughly 20% speed up in a long running benchmark test.

-### Using `string`
+### Benchmarks Using `string` Types

 ```txt
 goos: linux